SansGuidon/bookmarks/README.md

 * [hipchat/hubot-hipchat](https://github.com/hipchat/hubot-hipchat) - HipChat adapter for Hubot
 * [Jabber plugin for Jenkins](https://wiki.jenkins-ci.org/display/JENKINS/Jabber+Plugin)
 * [Cisco Spark](https://depot.ciscospark.com/integrations/categories/developer-tools) - Cisco Spark integrations with developer tools
-* [Dmitri Zimine](https://stackstorm.com/2015/12/10/chatops_pitfalls_and_tips/) - (2015) Chatops Pitfalls and Tips
 * [Joey Day](http://joeyday.com/2015/05/18/integrating-servicenow-with-hipchat/) - (2015) Integrating ServiceNow with HipChat
-* [Jason Fried](https://m.signalvnoise.com/is-group-chat-making-you-sweat-744659addf7d) - Is group chat making you sweat?
-* [XKCD](https://xkcd.com/1810/) - xKCD about chat systems
-* [Sameroom.io](https://cdn.sameroom.io/chat-timeline.pdf) - a brief history of chat services from 1973 to the present day
-* [Pidgin](https://bitbucket.org/pidgin/main/pull-requests/91/implmeth-webex-token-sasl-auth-for-jabber/diff) - Implmeth WEBEX-TOKEN SASL auth for jabber.
-* [matterbridge](https://github.com/42wim/matterbridge/commit/ee643de5b6031b6bdbf2e957f2fea8f1222ace64) - Add compatibility for Cisco Jabber (xmpp)
-* [Matt Schlicht](https://chatbotsmagazine.com/the-complete-beginner-s-guide-to-chatbots-8280b7b906ca) - The Complete Beginner’s Guide To Chatbots / everything your need to know
 * [bhuga/hubot-chatops-rpc](https://github.com/bhuga/hubot-chatops-rpc) - hubot-chatops-rpc : Easily add RPC endpoints to your hubot.
-* [BotCube/awesome-bots](https://github.com/BotCube/awesome-bots) - a curated list of resources for bots and chatbots
-* [EMOJI CHEAT SHEET](https://www.webpagefx.com/tools/emoji-cheat-sheet/) - list of Emoji / emoticons supported on GitHub, Basecamp, Trello, Slack, Dokuwiki, Bitbucket, YouTube, Mattermost, ... (list is bigger)
 * [StackStorm Exchange](https://exchange.stackstorm.org/) - Automate all the things you already know and use with dozens of ready-made integration packs.
 Cloud providers, monitoring services, lightbulbs.
 It’s extendable, flexible, and built with love for DevOps and ChatOps
 * [Dylan Murray](https://blog.openshift.com/rocket-chat-ansible-playbook-bundle-development-deployment-tutorial/) - (2018) Rocket.Chat Ansible Playbook Bundle Development & Deployment Tutorial
-* [Zach Holman](https://zachholman.com/talk/unsucking-your-teams-development-environment/) - (2012) Unsucking Your Team's Development Environment
-* [Zach Holman](https://speakerdeck.com/holman/how-github-uses-github-to-build-github) - (2011) How GitHub Uses GitHub to Build GitHub
 * [Andrei Soroker](https://sameroom.io/blog/self-hosted-team-chat-options-and-alternatives/) - (2015) Self-Hosted Team Chat Options and Alternatives
 * [Mattermost](https://about.mattermost.com/community-applications/) - Mattermost Apps and Integrations
 * [Rocket.Chat Docs](https://rocket.chat/docs/administrator-guides/integrations/) - Rocket.Chat Integrations
+* [Matrix.org Blog](https://matrix.org/blog/home/) - An open network for secure, decentralized communication.
+* [Rudolf Olah](https://sourcecontribute.com/2015/09/26/zulip-slack-hipchat-competitor/) - (2015) Zulip, an Open Source Slack competitor
+* [Rudolf Olah](https://sourcecontribute.com/2017/09/10/riot-im-0-12-is-out-yes-its-better-than-slack/) - (2017) Riot.im 0.12 is out, yes it’s better than Slack | but I see a very small number of [apps, tools and bridges](https://about.riot.im/apps-bots-and-bridges/).
+See also [Running your own encrypted chat service with Matrix and Riot](https://gist.github.com/attacus/cb5c8a53380ca755b10a5b37a636a0b9)
+* [Bill Doerrfeld](https://nordicapis.com/12-frameworks-to-build-chatops-bots/) - (2016) 12+ Frameworks to Build ChatOps Bots
+* [Zulip](https://zulipchat.com/integrations/) - all native integrations for Zulip
+* [operable/cog](https://github.com/operable/cog/) - Bringing the power of the command line to chat : Via [Choosing a Chatbot:From Hubot to Yetibot, What You Need to Know](https://victorops.com/blog/choose-chatbotfrom-hubot-yetibot-need-know)
+> Cog is engineered to be more of a framework that addresses a number of concerns many teams have, such as security.
+With built-in access control and audit logging functionality, Cog allows teams to collaborate on sensitive tasks with higher confidence.
+Taking inspiration from the command-line interface, Cog has a “pipe” operator that allows users to run a command and use that output as the input for another command in a process.

+> Misc
+* [XKCD](https://xkcd.com/1810/) - xKCD about chat systems
+* [Sameroom.io](https://cdn.sameroom.io/chat-timeline.pdf) - a brief history of chat services from 1973 to the present day
+* [BotCube/awesome-bots](https://github.com/BotCube/awesome-bots) - a curated list of resources for bots and chatbots
+* [EMOJI CHEAT SHEET](https://www.webpagefx.com/tools/emoji-cheat-sheet/) - list of Emoji / emoticons supported on GitHub, Basecamp, Trello, Slack, Dokuwiki, Bitbucket, YouTube, Mattermost, ... (list is bigger)
 * [Oded Zilinsky](https://techbeacon.com/how-use-chatops-boost-business-engagement-across-teams) - (2018) How to use ChatOps to boost business engagement across teams | Go cross-silo with chatbots
 * [Slack Help Center](https://get.slack.help/hc/en-us/articles/201727913-Connect-to-Slack-over-IRC-and-XMPP) - Connect to Slack over IRC and XMPP | slack ends XMPP / IRC support
 * [Carl Chenet](https://carlchenet.com/the-slack-threat/) - (2017) The Slack Threat | why you may need alternatives to slack